The Florida Bar

 An unmarried biological father must contact the Office of Vital Statistics, Florida Department of Health, to register his paternity.
 A man may register his paternity before the child’s birth, but not after the date a petition to terminate his parental rights is filed with the court or 30 days after he is served with a Notice of Intended Adoption Plan, whichever last occurs.
 All information concerning the registry is provided in each branch office of the Department of Health as well as on the Office of Vital Statistics website.

 All fathers identified by the biological mother as a potential biological father are entitled to Notice of Adoption Plan, regardless of whether their consent is required to complete the adoption.
 Florida law requires that an adoption entity notify all known and locatable biological fathers before the court can terminate the biological rights in furtherance of an adoption.
 The adoption entity complies with this provision of the law by serving a 30-day Notice of Intended Adoption Plan or securing a properly executed Affidavit of Non-Paternity or Adoption Consent.
 A potential biological father has the right to notice only when the biological mother identifies him by the date she signs her adoption consent.
+This provision does not apply to legal fathers.

 Questions concerning paternity, presumptions of paternity, or rights and responsibilities of a parent should be directed to an attorney.